Skip to main content

 What's Next?

-Now that you understand evolution strategies, explore these related topics:
+Now that you understand evolution planning, explore these related topics:

 Evolution Strategy Recap

-Stone triggers, trade evolutions, and level timing now make sense, so you can evolve with intention instead of guessing and missing signature moves.
+Stone triggers, trade evolutions, and level timing should now make sense, so you can evolve with intention instead of guessing and missing key moves.

-Keep PokeVerse bookmarked for evolution checklists, move reminders, and roster planners that turn each milestone into a smooth power spike for your team.
+Keep PokemonLore bookmarked for evolution checklists, move reminders, and roster planners that turn each milestone into a clean power spike.